msc94/coding_assistant/README.md

 - Automatically stored in `~/.config/coding_assistant/cache/`
 - Maintains context across sessions
 - Used for agent learning and improvement
+- **No configuration required** - managed automatically

 ### Sandboxing
-- Landlock-based filesystem restrictions
+- Landlock-based filesystem restrictions for security
-- Configurable allowed directories
+- Configurable allowed directories via `--sandbox-directories`
 - Can be disabled for development with `--disable-sandbox`
+- Default: `/tmp` directory only

 ### Tracing and Observability
-- OpenTelemetry integration
+- OpenTelemetry integration for debugging
 - Automatic detection of trace endpoint at `http://localhost:4318/v1/traces`
-- Comprehensive span tracking for debugging
+- Comprehensive span tracking for performance analysis

 ---